segraef/graef.io/how-github-copilot-coding-agent-makes-my-day/index.md

 ## Copilot is smart enough to pick up on previous unfinished comments by itself

-Now here comes the point, the Coding Agent was still running in the background and didn't push it's files to the `copilot/fix-105` branch yet, therefore Copilot wasn't able to review any files in this pull request.
+Now here comes the point, the coding agent was still running in the background and didn't push it's files to the `copilot/fix-105` branch yet, therefore Copilot wasn't able to review any files in this pull request.
 I thought mmh okay let's leave it for now and let's see what it does anyway.
-After being busy myself with some other work, I went back after some time and was curious to see what Copilot did and look at this, once the agent finished with the initial development and fix, it picked up on my previous comment again (by itself) and started working on it again without me having to trigger it in any way. **Loved it!**
+After being busy myself with some other work, I went back after some time and was curious to see what Copilot did and look at this, once the agent finished with the initial development and fix, it picked up on my previous comment again (by itself) and started working on it again without me having to trigger it in any way. **Love it!**

 ![alt text](image-9.png)